openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - *The world is cast in an endless darkness, not because of an ancient curse as legends tell, but because human civilization was forced underground eons ago.
 No one has ever discovered the “roof” of the world, so they assume that the sun is dead.*

 - *A world tree is the source of the planet's life.
 When it dies, the world will not die, but instead be reborn in a new form.
 Every intelligent being is tied to an invisible spirit.
 A very few sinister mages, known as the Warlocks, have discovered how to see and bargain with these spirits in order to manipulate the world to their advantage.*

 - *The galactic empress who sits on the throne has a twin sister who was cast out and left for dead at birth because she was prophesied to lead the galaxy to ruin.
 The twin survived, raised by an evil alien entity, and she will soon return to claim the half of the empire that is her birthright.*

 The big secret is an ideal way to start planning your campaign because it will provide you with a common thread to weave every adventure together.
 Think of your favorite books, movies, or games if you are struggling to come up with a big secret.
+It is also likely that you will include multiple secrets throughout a campaign, but starting with one core secret will help you ensure that every session has a common link.

 ### Plan The Campaign Arcs

 Once you have your secret (or secrets) sketched out, you can begin to divide the campaign into arcs, or extended storylines that develop the plot and reveal the secrets.
 You can plan these out from the beginning of the campaign to the end, or you can just start with the first few legs of the campaign - enough to get you started without bogging you down.
-The following outline imagines how a campaign revolving around one of the aforementioned secrets might develop.
+The outline for *Thank You, Dr. Livingston* imagines how a campaign revolving around one of the aforementioned secrets might develop.

-> #### Sample Campaign Outline
+> #### Sample Campaign Outline: Thank You, Dr. Livingston
 >
 > **Secret:** The sagely university professor, Dr. Livingston, who advises the investigators throughout the campaign is actually an imprisoned interdimensional demon manipulating them to win his freedom.
 >